MohamedEmad34/Design-and-ASIC-Implementation-of-UART/docs/UART_TX/README.md

 | Serializer | Converts parallel data into serial data. |
 | Parity Calculator | Generates even or odd parity. |
 | Multiplexer | Selects the transmitted bit (Start, Data, Parity, Stop). |
+The transmitter is implemented using four independent RTL modules coordinated by a finite state machine (FSM), providing a modular and reusable architecture.
 ---

 ## RTL Hierarchy